A Beginner’s Guide to Ultralight Backpacking

 i.
 Base layer

-A base layer is good for regulating your body warmth, and can work well as sleeping clothes to keep warm at night.
-However, if you’re hiking during the summer period, you may want to consider not bringing the base layer should you not need it.
+A base layer is good for regulating your body's warmth and can work well as sleeping clothes to keep warm at night.
+However, if you are hiking during summer, you may want to consider not bringing the base layer should you not need it.

-A jacket is great for layering purposes, and can be multifunctional in many cases.
-Make sure that your jacket is made from a thin waterproof material that is also able to protect you from the wind.
+Apart from layering purposes, a jacket is also a multifunctional tool.
+Ensure your jacket is made from thin waterproof material to protect you from the wind.

-You should bring a pair of lightweight hiking pants that don’t restrict your movement and are comfortable for long hours of wearing.
-You can also consider bringing a pair of lightweight training shorts for warmer weather.
+You should bring a pair of lightweight hiking pants that do not restrict your movement and are comfortable for long hours of wearing.
+You can also consider bringing a pair of light training shorts for warmer weather.

-Ideally, you should bring abou 3 pairs of underwear along on every trip.
-Make sure that your underwear are made from synthetic materials rather than cotton, because you can always opt to wash it in a nearby stream, and synthetic underwear dries much faster than cotton.
+Ideally, you should bring about three pairs of underwear on every trip.
+Make sure your underwear is made from synthetic materials rather than cotton because you can always wash it in a nearby stream, and synthetic underwear dries much faster than cotton.

 vi.
 Hiking shoes

 A pair of lightweight and durable trail shoes are sufficient for most hikes.
-Make sure to go for shoes that have a thick sole and good traction for better safety.
+Make sure to go for shoes with thick soles and good traction for better safety.